-We use "operating income available to RenaissanceRe common shareholders" as a measure to evaluate the underlying fundamentals of our operations and believe it to be a useful measure of our evaluate the uniterlying fundamentals of our operations and believe it to be a useful measure of our operating income available to RenaissanceRe common shareholders," as used herein differs from "net income available to RenaissanceRe common shareholders," which we believe is the most directly comparable GAAP measure, by the exclusion of net realized and unrealized gains and losses on investments.
-Our management believes that "operating income available to RenaissanceRe common shareholders" is useful to investors because it more accurately available to Renaissancere common shareholders is useful to investors because it more acturately measures and predicts the Company's results of operations by removing the variability arising from fluctuations in the Company's fixed maturity investment portfolio and equity investments trading.
-We also use "operating income available to RenaissanceRe common shareholders" to calculate "operating income available to RenaissanceRe common shareholders per common share-diluted" and "operating return on average common equity."
+We use "operating income available to RenaissanceRe common shareholders" as a measure to evaluate the underlying fundamentals of our operations and believe it to be a useful measure of our corporate performance.
+"Operating income available to RenaissanceRe common shareholders," which we believe is the most directly comparable GAAP measure, by the exclusion of net realized and unrealized gains and losses on investments.
+Our management believes that "operating income available to RenaissanceRe common shareholders" is useful to investors because it more accurately measures and predicts the Company's results of operations by removing the variability arising from fluctuations in the Company's fixed maturity investment portfolio and equity investments trading.
+We also use "operating income available to RenaissanceRe common shareholders" to calculate "operating income available to RenaissanceRe common shareholders per common share-diluted" and "operating return on average common equity.'

-The following is a reconciliation of: (1) net income available to RenaissanceRe common shareholders to operating income available to RenaissanceRe common shareholders; (2) net income available to RenaissanceRe common shareholders per common share-diluted to operating income available to RenaissanceRe common shareholders per common share-diluted; and (3) return on average common equity to operating return on average common equity:
+The following is a reconciliation of: (1) net income available to RenaissanceRe common shareholders to operating income available to RenaissanceRe common shareholders; (2) net income available to RenaissanceRe common shareholders per common share diluted to operating income available to RenaissanceRe common shareholders per common share-diluted; and (3) return on average common equity to operating return on average common equity

-Year E Decemi (in thousands of U.S. dollars, except per share amounts and percentages) 2016 2015 Net income available to RenaissanceRe common shareholders Adjustment for net realized and unrealized (gains) losses \$ 480,581 \$408,811 on investments (141,328) 68,918 Operating income available to RenaissanceRe common shareholders \$ 339,253 \$477,729 Net income available to RenaissanceRe common shareholders per common share-diluted \$ 11.43 \$ 9.28 Adjustment for net realized and unrealized (gains) losses on investments (3.40) 1.58 Operating income available to RenaissanceRe common shareholders per common share-diluted \$ 8.03 \$ 10.86 Return on average common equity 11.0% 9.8% Adjustment for net realized and unrealized (gains) losses on investments (3.2)% 1.6% Operating return on average common equity 7.8% 11.4%
+Year E Decemi (in thousands of U.S. dollars, except per share amounts and percentages) 2016 2015 Net income available to RenaissanceRe common shareholders \$ 480,581 \$408,811 Adjustment for net realized and unrealized (gains) losses on investments (141,328) 68,918 Operating income available to RenaissanceRe common shareholders \$ 339,253 \$477,729 Net income available to RenaissanceRe common shareholders per common share-diluted \$ 11.43 \$ 9.28 Adjustment for net realized and unrealized (gains) losses on investments (3.40) 1.58 Operating income available to RenaissanceRe common shareholders per common share-diluted \$ 8.03 \$ 10.86 Return on average common equity Adjustment for net realized and unrealized (gains) 11.0% 9.8% losses on investments (3.2)% 1.6% Operating return on average common equity 7.8% 11.4%